Welcome to the remote walking-only Island Bush Camp!

-Lunch was laid out as a buffet to which guests helped themselves to.
+Lunch was laid out as a buffet to which guests helped themselves.
 We enjoyed pasta with meatballs in a rich tomato sauce and a fresh salad on the side.
-Then for pudding we were served a rich chocolate-and-orange mousse.
+For pudding we were served a rich chocolate-and-orange mousse.

 Dining style: Group Meals

 Drinks included: Most drinks are included, apart from champagne and specially imported wines and spirits.